 Your new crown will last many years, but its durability also depends on how well you treat it.
-As with your natural teeth, avoiding foods that cause cavities and very hard foods will help lengthen the life of your crown.
-Keep up your brushing, flossing, and regular dental checkups and you’ll be pleased with how long it lasts.
+As with your natural teeth, avoiding very hard foods, as well as those that caue cavities, will help lengthen the life of your crown.
+Keep up your brushing, flossing, and regular dental checkups, and you’ll be pleased with how long it lasts.
 As noted above, a dental crown can last 20-30 years if properly cared for.

 A dental bridge will also last many years, depending on how well you care for it.
-Dental bridges have a bigger challenge than dental crowns, so they may not last as long.
-However, with proper care, you can expect a dental bridge to last at least 10 years, and some may last 15 years or more.
+Dental bridges present a bigger challenge than dental crowns, so they may not last as long.
+However, with proper care, you can expect a dental bridge to last at least 10 years.
+Some may even last 15 years or more.

 What Problems Are Possible?

 While problems with crowns and bridges are uncommon, we want you to receive the best care possible.
-Call us at (914) 725-7100 immediately if you experience any of the following:
+Call us at [lct_ phone] immediately if you experience any of the following:

 - Discomfort or sensitivity